-4. Is there anything readers should know about all the stuff you’re doing right now?
+4. Is there anything readers should know about everything you’re doing now?

-Right now, I’m working on updating the over 500 posts I have on Inspire To Thrive.
+I’m currently working on updating the over 500 posts I have on Inspire To Thrive.

 I’m focusing more on Twitter, Instagram, and alternative social media networks.
 I also want to offer more affiliate products for my blog readers.
 I’d like to be able to provide special offers and such that they can use.
 I’d love to come up with a product someday.